d-beliveau/D2L-Spreadsheet-Automation/readme.md

 # Automation Tools for D2L Marking Spreadsheets
 This repository countains a suite of tools for automatically integrating spreadsheet-based marking reports into the D2L Brightspace gradebook.
-##Test
+These tools do not require D2L API access.

 ## Functionality

 ### 1. Update master spreadsheet with data from individual spreadsheets
+D2L requires grades to be in a specific CSV format to be imported into the grade book.
+This prevents instructors from directly uploading custom spreadsheet.
+The basic functionality here is to obtain a valid CSV file for the test/assignment in question, and then update it from existing spreadsheets.

 ##### CLI
 - Run `update_master.py [.../master_sheet.xlsx] [.../group_sheets/] [names cell] [grades cell]`
 ##### GUI